pulumi/docs/content/blog/the-guide-platform-engineering-idp-steps-best-practices/index.md

 # for details, and please remove these comments before submitting for review.
 ---

-What you put here will appear on the index page.
-In most cases, you'll also want to add a Read More link after this paragraph (though technically, that's optional.
-To do that, just add an HTML comment like the one below.
+Organizations increasingly turn to platform engineering to streamline their software delivery and operations in today's fast-paced digital landscape.
+As cloud adoption continues to soar, many enterprises grapple with a proliferation of uncoordinated application teams, each deploying their workloads in different ways across various cloud platforms.
+This siloed approach can lead to a lack of standardization, security vulnerabilities, and operational inefficiencies.

+Enter platform engineering, a strategic organizational pattern that addresses these challenges head-on.
+This comprehensive guide will explore the critical steps to implementing a successful platform engineering strategy, from laying the groundwork to scaling your internal developer platforms for the future.

 <!--more-->

-And then everything _after_ that comment will appear on the post page itself.

-Either way, avoid using images or code samples [in the first 70 words](https://gohugo.io/content-management/summaries/#automatic-summary-splitting) of your post, as these may not render properly in summary contexts (e.g., on the blog home page or in social-media previews).

 ## On this article:

-- Intro: The Rise of Platform Engineering
+- Platform Engineering Concepts
 - Step 1: Securing Executive Buy-in

-## Intro: The Rise of Platform Engineering
+## Platform Engineering Concepts

-In today's fast-paced digital landscape, organizations are increasingly turning to platform engineering to streamline their software delivery and operations.
-As cloud adoption continues to soar, many enterprises find themselves grappling with a proliferation of uncoordinated application teams, each deploying their workloads in different ways across various cloud platforms.
-This siloed approach can lead to a lack of standardization, security vulnerabilities, and operational inefficiencies.

-Enter platform engineering, a strategic organizational pattern that addresses these challenges head-on.
-By establishing a centralized platform team, organizations can create a standardized way to deploy and run applications, abstracting away the complexities of infrastructure and empowering their application teams to focus on delivering business value.
-In this comprehensive guide, we'll explore the key steps to implementing a successful platform engineering strategy, from laying the groundwork to scaling your platform for the future.
+stuff stuff stuff

 ## Step 1: Securing Executive Buy-in